asinghwhocodes/airtable-route-planner/README.md

 - All processing is done in real-time
 - Field selections are stored locally in your Airtable base

+## 🔐 Permissions & Write-Back

+### User Permissions

+Users of an extension have the same permissions in the extension as they do in the Airtable base.
+This means that trying to perform an action that they can't do in the base (for example, deleting a record as a read-only collaborator) will throw an error.

+### Writing Back to Airtable

+When writing back to Airtable (to records or GlobalConfig), first check that the user has permission to perform that action.
+The extension includes permission checks for:

+- **Saving route URLs** to record fields
+- **Updating GlobalConfig** (field selections, settings)
+- **Reading record data** for route planning

+### Permission Requirements

+- **Only users with editor or above permission** can update GlobalConfig
+- **Read-only collaborators** can view routes but cannot save data
+- **Field-level permissions** are respected when saving route URLs

+### Development Testing

+When developing the extension, you can preview it with different permission levels using the **"Advanced" tab** in the extension settings.
+This helps you test how the extension behaves for users with different access levels.

+### Error Handling

+The extension includes proper error handling for permission-related actions:
+- **UI elements are disabled** when users lack required permissions
+- **Clear error messages** explain why actions cannot be performed
+- **Graceful degradation** ensures the extension remains functional

 ## 🐛 Troubleshooting

 ### Common Issues